fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_1.md

 predictors that seem to have a significant effect on life expectancy based on this dataset.
 We will also explore whether the obtained model would be useful for predictions about life expectancy, although this will not be its primary purpose.
-I will split this presentation into three parts: data preparation & exploration, creating a model for effect estimation, and model predictions & discussion. <br/>
+We will split this presentation into three parts: data preparation & exploration, creating a model for effect estimation, and model predictions & discussion. <br/>